-Duration of the Work: The duration of the work is 41 days working days.
+Duration of the Work: The duration of the work is 40 days working days over a period of 3 months.
 Detailed time frame for evaluation is given below:

-S# Deliverables Description of deliverables Submission timeline Payment Instalment Schedule 1.
-Deliverable 1 Inception report including methodology and key questions and workplan 5 days from signing contract 20% of the instalment 2.
-Deliverable 2 Draft Evaluation Report which obtains data collection from field visits 15 days from submission of inception report 25% of the instalment 3.
-Deliverable 3 Evaluation report audit trail and Final Report 8 days from submission of draft report 35% of the instalment 4.
-Deliverable 4 Submission, presentation of summary brief and submission of evaluation data to UNDP 13 days after submission of final report 20% of the instalment
+S# Deliverables Description of deliverables Submission timeline (no. of days) 1.
+Deliverable 1 Inception report including methodology and key questions and workplan 5 2.
+Deliverable 2 Draft Evaluation Report which obtains data collection from field visits 15 3.
+Deliverable 3 Evaluation report audit trail and Final Report 15 4.
+Deliverable 4 Submission, presentation of summary brief and submission of evaluation data to UNDP 5